• Webinars

 Add JsonObject to Cache

-When adding JsonObject to the cache, you must create a JsonObject.
+When adding a JsonObject to the cache, you must create a JsonObject.
 After creating an object, you can add attributes of the specific object.
 Attributes are added to this object using the AddAttribute method, where you must specify an attribute name and a value as JsonValue or JsonValueBase.
 The attribute name is case-sensitive and cannot be redundant.
 In case there are redundant attributes, an exception is thrown.

 Alternatively, you can get a JsonObject by passing a string containing the JsonObject.
 It will parse the string and populate the JsonObject instance containing the string data.